 Property tax, sales tax, and utility tax are the principal sources of revenue the city uses to provide core municipal services:

-- Public Safety (Police, Fire/EMS, Judicial)
+- Public Safety (Police, Judicial)

 - Public Works (Streets; Lights; Public Facilities; Engineering)